 - Customers progress through the standard checkout flow of your website

 - When a customer selects Zip as a payment method the Merchant’s eCommerce site should call the Calculate Merchant Fees to retrieve the MFPP fee.
-This API may be called before or after Zip's checkout flow.

 - The CalculateMerchant Fees endpoint will respond with an amount to be added to the order.

 - The merchant updates the order summary section to include the MFPP and the order total is updated to include the fee as per the example below

 - The customer completes their transaction through Zip which includes the fee which is split in four equal payments over six weeks.

 - Zip charges the merchant daily for the MFPP amount after the fact via ACH

 There are two integration methods that you can choose from when implementing Zip.
 The flow of funds for each are described below.

 When utilizing the Zip Virtual Checkout, merchants receive the full order value immediately when the order is captured by your payment processor on the virtual card and orders settle with your existing payment processor.

 Here’s an overview of the funds flow for a virtual checkout integration using a $100 order and a $4 fee as an example:

 When utilizing Zip's direct API integration, merchants are paid out daily by Zip net of all transaction fees.